-8.4 Change in Appointments.
+8.4-Change in Appointments.

-- (a) An employee serving on a calendar year appointment may request an academic year appointment.
-Similarly, an employee serving on an academic year appointment may request a calendar year appointment.
-The president or representative shall carefully consider such requests, although staffing considerations and other relevant University needs may prevent their being granted. - (b) Effective August 8, 2009, if a calendar year appointment includes a temporary salary adjustment (stipend), the employment agreement shall specify what part if any of the stipend shall be included in salary calculations when converting from a calendar year to an academic year appointment.
-In the absence of a statement on the employment agreement stating otherwise, all stipends shall be included when converting an employee's salary from a calendar year to an academic year appointment or vice versa. - (c) Upon approval by the president or the president's representative, and assuming that the assigned responsibilities remain substantially the same, an employee's base salary shall be adjusted by 81.82 percent when changing from a calendar year to an academic year appointment or by 133.3 percent when changing from an academic year to a calendar year appointment.
-For an employee whose appointment was previously changed from an academic year to calendar year appointment at a salary adjustment other than 133.3 percent or from a calendar year to academic year appointment at a salary adjustment other than 81.82 percent, the percent which is the reciprocal of the percent previously used shall be used to make the salary adjustment.
+- (a) An employee serving on a calendar year12-month appointment may be assigned request an academic year appointment.
+Similarly, an employee serving on an academic year appointment may request be assigned a calendar year12-month appointment.
+Employees may also request a change in the length of their appointment.
+The president University's representative shall carefully consider such requests, although staffing considerations and other relevant University needs may prevent their being granted. - (b) Effective August 8, 2009, if a calendar year appointment includes a temporary salary adjustment (stipend), the employment agreement shall specify what part if any of the stipend shall be included in salary calculations when converting from a calendar year to an academic year appointment.
+In the absence of a statement on the employment agreement stating otherwise, all stipends shall be included when converting an employee's salary from a calendar year to an academic year appointment or vice versa. - (e) Upon approval by the president or the president University's representative, and assuming that the assigned responsibilities remain substantially the same, an employee's base salary shall be adjusted by 81.82 percent when changing from a calendar year12-month to an academic year appointment or by 133.3 percent when changing from an academic year to a calendar year12-month appointment.
+For an employee whose appointment was previously changed from an academic year to calendar year12-month appointment at a salary adjustment other than 133.3 percent or from a calendar year12-month to academic year appointment at a salary adjustment other than 81.82 percent, the percent which is the reciprocal of the percent previously used shall be used to make the salary adjustment.

-8.5 Appointment Types.
+8.52 Appointment Types.